What is a Life Cycle Assessment?

 We can’t talk about life cycle assessments without a lesson on carbon.

-In construction, we measure carbon in 2 ways: “embodied” and “operational.”
+In real estate, we measure carbon in two ways: “embodied” and “operational.”

 Life cycle assessments evaluate different strategies to help architects and developers make informed decisions with the goal of reducing a building’s embodied carbon.